Making a Pull Request

 Pull requests can also be used to collaborate with other developers outside of the official project.
 For example, if a developer was working on a feature with a teammate, they could file a pull request using the teammate’s Bitbucket repository for the destination instead of the official project.
 They would then use the same feature branch for the source and destination branches.

 The two developers could discuss and develop the feature inside of the pull request.
-When they’re done, one of them would file another pull request asking to merge the feature into the official master branch.
+When they’re done, one of them would file another pull request asking to merge the feature into the official main branch.
 This kind of flexibility makes pull requests very powerful collaboration tool in the Forking workflow.

 The example below demonstrates how pull requests can be used in the Forking Workflow.
 It is equally applicable to developers working in small teams and to a third-party developer contributing to an open source project.